 How do I request authorisation from The University of Auckland?

-- Sponsor authorisation is required before submission of an application
+- Sponsor authorisation is required prior to submission of an application.

 - The Standard Operating Procedures define a sponsor as the person or organisation with responsibility for the initiation, management and financing arrangements of the study.
-The University of Auckland is registered as a sponsor with the HDECs.
+The University of Auckland is registered as a sponsor for studies of staff and students with the HDECs.

-- At The University of Auckland, the authorisation is given by the Research Office and the following sponsor information must be added in question a.5.2:
+- At The University of Auckland, the authorisation has been delegated to the Ethics team in the Office of Research Strategy and Integrity (ORSI).
+The following sponsor information must be added in question a.5.2: